Ontario in San Bernardino County, California — The American West (Pacific Coastal)

 The mules pulled the vehicle up 1000 foot rises to 24th Street and then rode down the hill standing on the platform in the back, with the car powered by gravity.

-The trip took about one hour up the hill
+The trip took about one

 After the power plant was built in San Antonio Canyon (see Pomona Water Power Plant marker) in 1895, the mules were sold to a farmer and the cars were powered by electricity.
 As the story goes, the mules never worked out for the farmer because they would pull his plow one-way but refuse to return because they expected a ride back!